JetBrains/amper/README.md

 ## How to Try
 There are multiple ways to try Amper:

-* In [IntelliJ IDEA 2023.3](/docs/Usage.md#using-amper-in-intellij-idea), for JVM and Android projects.
+* In [IntelliJ IDEA 2023.3](/docs/Usage.md#using-amper-in-intellij-idea-and-android-studio), for JVM and Android projects.
 * In [JetBrains Fleet](/docs/Usage.md#using-amper-in-fleet), for the JVM, Android, and Kotlin Multiplatform projects.
+* In [Android Studio 2023.3](/docs/Usage.md#using-amper-in-intellij-idea-and-android-studio), for JVM and Android projects.
 * Using Gradle to build Amper projects [from the CLI or CI/CD](/docs/Usage.md#using-amper-from-command-line).

 ## Examples